 But how do you know if you are using your Beautyblender correctly?
 And did you know there are a tonne of secret uses for the distinctive makeup sponge?
 Exciting, we know.
-We called on Aline Elasmar, Global MUA for Beautyblender, to share her definitive guide to using your Beautyblender and the secret uses you can unlock.
-Keep scrolling to find out how to use your Beautyblender once and for all.
+We called on Aline Elasmar, global MUA for Beautyblender, to share her definitive guide to using your Beautyblender and the secret uses you can unlock.

-The Beautyblender’s unique shape isn’t just there to make it stand out from the sponge crowd, each end has its own purpose.
-“The pointed end is designed to cover blemishes, blend hard to reach places like around the nose and mouth and to apply product on the apples of the cheek.
+The Beautyblender’s unique shape isn’t just there to make it stand out from the sponge crowd, as each end has its own purpose.
+Elasmar says, “The pointed end is designed to cover blemishes; blend hard-to-reach places like around the nose and mouth; and to apply the product on the apples of the cheek.
 The base should be used for applying and blending product on larger areas of the face.
 It can also be used to apply powders for ‘baking’ and bronzing.”

-“Using liquid or solid Blendercleanser, swirl and compress a wet Beautyblender, working into a lather; repeat if necessary.
-Gently squeeze your Beautyblender and rinse again to remove any excess cleanser and water.
-Finally, squeeze away excess water with a towel, and set your Beautyblender out to dry completely in a clean, well-ventilated area and re-use.
+“Using a liquid or solid Blendercleanser, swirl and compress a wet Beautyblender, working into a lather, and repeat if necessary.
+Gently squeeze your Beautyblender and rinse it again to remove any excess cleanser and water.
+Finally, squeeze away excess water with a towel and set your Beautyblender out to dry completely in a clean, well-ventilated area to re-use.
 You can use the lid of the canister as a drying pedestal,” adds Elasmar.

 According to Elasmar, you should remember to replace your blender every three months, “just like your toothbrush or mascara.”

 You can use your Beautyblender to apply eye shadow.
-“Create an easy, pulled-together, monochromatic look using the Micro.mini.
-Grab your favourite three-in-one cream product like Stila Convertible Color (£16) or NARS The Multiple (£29), and use the rounded end of a damp Micro.mini to apply a sheer layer of colour to your eyelids.
+“Create an easy, pulled-together, monochromatic look using the Micro Mini.
+Grab your favourite three-in-one cream product, like Stila Convertible Color (£16) or Nars The Multiple (£29), and use the rounded end of a damp Micro Mini to apply a sheer layer of colour to your eyelids.
 Concentrate on placing product close to the lash line, and then use the side of your blender to diffuse the colour towards the crease,” advises Elasmar.
-“Then use the rounded end of the Micro.mini to apply product to the apples of your cheeks.
+“Then use the rounded end of the Micro Mini to apply the product to the apples of your cheeks.
 Finish the look by using the pointed end to add a wash of colour to your lips.
-Instant, easy glam on the go.”
+Instant, easy glam on the go,” she says.